-Weight: 2.88 oz
+Weight: 2.88 ounces

 Dimensions: 1.9 x 0.7 x 1.9 inches

-Best use: diving, kayaking, sailing, sports, outdoor survival
+Best use: Diving, kayaking, sailing, sports, outdoor survival

 For navigation, it has an altimeter / barometer, temperature sensor, tide information and a 3-axis compass, all of which are calibrated automatically.